 Before any service and maintenance work is done on the fire, the gas supply must be isolated or shut off.
 Gas can be isolated by either turning the gas off at the cylinders, at the meter or at the appliance isolation valve.
-Power can be isolated by removing the batteries from the battery pack.
+Power can be isolated by removing the batteries from the battery pack and/or powering off the transformer.

-2.0 Remove the Facia:
+2.0 Remove the Fascia:

-Ensure the facia has cooled before attempting to remove it.
+Ensure the fascia has cooled before attempting to remove it.

-The facia attaches to the fire by four hooks.
-To remove the facia, simply lift it upwards 15-20mm, and pull towards you.
-Care should always be taken when handling the facia.
+The fascia attaches to the fire by four hooks.
+To remove the fascia, simply lift it upwards 15-20mm, and pull towards you.
+Care should always be taken when handling the fascia.